I provide ADHD coaching and support. Consequently, this post is probably a really bad business move for me.

 I’m going to save you a little trouble (and maybe some money) by making 5 important points about what separates the two groups of people identified above.

 Social Media should not be your primary source of information

 I will be the first to admit that Facebook is fun.
-I use it to house two different support groups.

 But that’s the point of Facebook – fun.
 Facebook is an escape from real life and a chance to see what everyone else is doing.

 Unfortunately, nine times out of ten Facebook will distract you from doing the things that will actually make you feel better about your life, leaving you feeling even more stuck.